jhpyle/docassemble/_docs/playground.md

   Playground, indicate which ones should be included in your package.
 * **Modules**: From the [modules] defined in your Playground, indicate which ones should be included in your package.
-* **README file**: This is a text box into which you can type the contents of the `README.md` file that will be included in your package.
+* <a name="README"></a>**README file**: This is a text box into which you can type the contents of the `README.md` file that will be included in your package.
 If you leave this blank, the `README.md` file will list the package name, package description, and author.

 At the bottom of the page, you can press one of the following buttons: